SeanABoyer/GuildBankNowApp/README.md

 - `allitems` [True/False] determines whether or not show all of them items joined togeother.
 - `characterspecificitems` [True/False] determines whether or not to show character specific items.
 - `reversesort` [True/False] determines whether or not to reverse the sort order (defaults to sorting by count with the largest at the top).

+## Automating Uploads with Windows Task Scheduler
+If you want this to run on a regular basis without your need to run the exe, you can use Windows Task Scheduler.
+1. Press the Windows Button and search for "Task Scheduler"
+2. On the Right Hand side, Select "Create Baic Task"
+3. Name your Task and Select Next.
+4. Select your tigger and Select Next.
+5. Select any other options needed for your trigger.
+In the case of a Daily trigger, it requires the dat to start and what time to execute, as well as how many days should occur between executions.
+Then Select next.
+6. Choose Start a Program and Select Next.
+7. Select the GuildBankNow.exe File, Make sure the Start in is Full Path to the Directory your `.ini` is loactred in.
+8. Select Finish.

+        Start a Program = C:\Users\UserName\Documents\GuildBankNowApp\GuildBankNow.exe
+        Start in        = C:\Users\UserName\Documents\GuildBankNowApp\

+ ### Hiding the Comand Prompt when running from Windows Task Scheduler
+ If you want to make sure no window appears when Task Scheduler executes the `.exe` you will need to open the choose the option to have it run whether user is logged in or not.
+1. Press the Windows Button and search for "Task Scheduler"
+2. On the Right Hand side, Select "Create Baic Task"
+3. Select the Task Scheduler Library Folder on the Left hand side.
+4. Double Click the Task you created.
+5. Under General Select `"Run whether user is logged on or not"` and check `"Do not store password..."`.
+6. Select ok.